Yamako123456/tool-room-app/README.md

 This Tool Room Management Application helps tool toom attendants in manufacturer shop-floors to issue tools or parts to production team members and accept return of the tools, and records transactions.

-It monitors stock-outs and issuing items to employees based on their access control
+It monitors stock-outs and issuing items to employees based on their access control.

-This project consist of small multiple momuldes, such as Inventory Item Management module
+This project consist of small multiple momuldes, such as Inventory Item Management module.

 ## Inventory Item Management module